 3 Steps to Avoid Costly Roof Damage

-Roof stains are caused by moisture in your outdoor boiler condensing on the chimney cap and dripping on your roof.
+Roof stains are caused by moisture in your outdoor wood burner condensing on the chimney cap and dripping on your roof.
 Moisture is unavoidable in some cases - the air burned in your boiler has some moisture in it, and even seasoned firewood contains 20% moisture.

 But there are some steps you can take to avoid COSTLY DAMAGE to your roof.
 A new roof costs over $1,000 if you include the cost of shipping!

-Two of these steps you can take during the summer, and the other step is while you operate your boiler.
+Two of these steps you can take during the summer, and the other step is while you operate your outdoor wood furnace.

 Here are the 3 Steps To Avoid Costly Roof Damage:

 2. Follow the recommended steps for properly seasoning your firewood.
-Those steps are found at this article HERE.
+Those steps are found in this article HERE.
 Remember: Split, Stack, and Cover.

 3. During the burning season, follow the "Dry Burn Procedure".
 You can read more about that HERE, and I will expound on it more below.

 All furnaces must be dried out every day.
 Why?
 Because wood fuel is very high in moisture.
 Even the most well-seasoned wood contains about 20%moisture and that is a lot of water.